A Mighty Girl tribute to Judy Blume in honor of Banned Books Week.

 She writes, “If no one speaks out for [young readers], if they don’t speak out for themselves, all they’ll get for required reading will be the most bland books available.
 Instead of finding the information they need at the library, instead of finding novels that illuminate life, they will find only those materials to which nobody could possibly object...
 In this age of censorship I mourn the loss of books that will never be written, I mourn the voices that will be silenced — writers’ voices, teachers’ voices, students’ voices — and all because of fear.”

 So what can you do?
 Blume has a section on her website devoted specifically to censorship — and how to combat it.
 In her section What To Do If It Happens To You, she tells kids, teachers and librarians, and authors, some steps they can take if censorship affects a work that they care about.
 She also provides a resource guide and toolkit, designed in conjunction with NCAC, for dealing with book censorship in schools.

-And she sees signs of progress: writing for Index on Censorship magazine during Banned Books Week in 2013, she says, “I am encouraged by a new awareness.
+And she sees signs of progress: writing for Index on Censorship magazine during Banned Books Week, she says, “I am encouraged by a new awareness.
 This year I have received a number of letters from young people who are studying censorship in their classes.
 And in many communities across the country, students from elementary through to high school are becoming active (along with caring adults) in the fight to maintain their right to read and their right to choose books...Only when readers of all ages become active, only when readers are willing to stand up to the censors, will the censors get the message that they cannot frighten us.”